amarasa/widget-whiz/README.md

 ## Features

 -   Add new sidebars directly from the WordPress dashboard.
--   Import existing sidebars that are registered in the theme.
 -   Delete sidebars and prevent them from being re-registered.
 -   Reactivate deleted sidebars, making them available for use again.